oscarsangwin/python-meal-picker/README.md

 # python-meal-picker
-A simple terminal project to connect to a food selection API
+A simple test project in the terminal to connect to a food selection API